sph-mn/sph-sc/readme.md

 (function-pointer output-type input-types ...)
 ```
 in declarations this syntax can be used in place of type names - instead of wrapping the identifier like with c.
-an "int" variable would be declared like this
+an int variable would be declared like this
 ```
 (declare b int)
 ```